joon3703/projectOne/README.md

 # projectOne
-Project 1 for (Joonwoo Choi, Josh Manuel, Thomas Sulik)
+Project 1 for (Joonwoo Choi, Josh Manuel, and Thomas Sulik)